Taqbeel/edgoconsultants/README.md

 ## Installing

-Clone the repository: git clone https://github.com/itzspgautam/EdgoConsultants.git Change into the project directory: cd EdgoConsultants Install the dependencies: npm install
+Clone the repository: git clone https://github.com/itzspgautam/EdgoConsultants.git Change into the project directory: cd Edgo Consultants Install the dependencies: npm install
 Running the project
 To run the project locally, run the following command in the project directory: npm run dev